About the Wivenhoe Housing Trust

 The Wivenhoe Housing Trust and its Relief in Need Fund

 The Trust continues and with its nine trustees.
-Some names may have changed over the years since 2002, but the objects of the Trust remain constant and that is to manage the 13 properties for the benefit of local people.
+Some names may have changed over the years since 2002, but the objects of the Trust remain constant and that is to manage the 13 properties for the benefit of older (over 60 years of age), local people.
 Hopefully one day we might be able to acquire some more homes for people in need of a home.
 One thing we have been able to bring forward from the Jonathan Feedham Charity was the Relief in Need Fund.
 This was established by this charity in the early 1990s.
 Since that time, the Trustees have been able to give grants quietly and discreetly to many people to help them with a particular financial difficulty.
 Our only proviso is that they must be a Wivenhoe resident.
 In 2020, we started calling this fund the Wivenhoe Hardship Fund, as this sounded more in keeping with modern language rather than the language of charity law!

 For other pages about Wivenhoe’s almshouses click on the links below: